AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/Superconductivity.md

 You may have spotted the problem with this idea: electrons actually _repel_ each other due to the Coulomb interaction.
 A realistic description of electron pairing must involve a mechanism for attractive interactions.
 The 1957 realization of Bardeen, Cooper and Schrieffer (BCS) was that such an attraction is provided by the coupling of the electrons to phonons.
 For states near the Fermi surface, this attraction can actually overcome the Coulomb repulsion (once screening is accounted for, see [Lecture 12]({{ site.baseurl }}/lectures/Jellium/)).
 [Problem Set 3]({{ site.baseurl }}/problems/Problems3/) describes how this can occur in a simple model.

 This is still not the whole story.
-The net attraction between electrons is still not strong enough to form a bound state, if we were just to consider one pair.
-However, BCS showed that in a gas of fermions at finite density, _arbitrarily_ weak attraction is enough to cause pairing: it is a truly many body phenomenon.
-This was first shown by Leon Cooper using a toy model that accounted for the existence of the Fermi sea in the pairing problem, and for this reason we speak of __Cooper pairs__.
+The net attraction between electrons is still not strong enough to form a bound state, if we were just to consider isolated pair.
+BCS showed that in a gas of fermions at finite density, _arbitrarily_ weak attraction is enough to cause pairing: it is a truly many body phenomenon.
+This was first demonstrated by Leon Cooper using a toy model that accounted for the existence of the Fermi sea in the pairing problem, and for this reason we speak of __Cooper pairs__.

 So BCS got the Nobel prize (which conveniently can be split three ways) and their theory become one of the pillars of condensed matter physics.
 In this lecture we'll discuss BCS theory using the model Hamiltonian \eqref{super_model} with attractive short-ranged interactions.
 This is not a particularly realistic model of the combined phonon-mediated attraction and screened Coulomb repulsion, but displays the same physics.
-It _is_ a good model for pairing of ultracold atoms, first observed in 2004 {% cite Regal:2004aa %}.
+It _is_ a good model for pairing of ultracold fermionic atoms, first observed in 2004 {% cite Regal:2004aa %}.

 ## BCS Theory